romanovar/evaluation_MIL/reproducibility_project.md

   `evaluate_performance.npy` computes the prediction for each image on bag level and saves it in `image_predictions.npy`.
 The matrix has a shape of **(Total instances, 1)**.

-  What is more, the implementation allows  bag level predictions
+  What is more, the implementation allows supportive bag level predictions using the pooling

+  **Evaluating performance**

   After generating all the aforementioned file, the script compares the predictions to the ground-truth labels on instance and bag level.
-On instance level, the accuracy from IoU and dice score is computed, and on bag level the AUC are computed and saved in .csv files.
+On instance level, the accuracy from IoU and DICE score is computed, and on bag level the AUC are computed and saved in .csv files.
 Additionally, confusion matrix and roc curve visualization are generated and saved.
   Finally, the script is developed for a single class prediction, and evaluation of multi-classes should be taken with care.

 #### Stability